SwarmStorm/awesome/README.md

 *   [tinygrad/tinygrad](https://github.com/tinygrad/tinygrad) - You like pytorch?
 You like micrograd?
 You love tinygrad! ❤️

 *   [impira/docquery](https://github.com/impira/docquery) - An easy way to extract information from documents

-*   [graphicalmethods/serverless-llamas](https://github.com/graphicalmethods/serverless-llamas) - Serverless llama.cpp and Ollama

-*   [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
-Easy integration in existing products with customisation!
-Any LLM: GPT4, Groq, Llama.
-Any Vectorstore: PGVector, Faiss.
-Any Files.
-Anyway you want.

 ## miscellaneous